 An attacking Player is in the crease and makes every effort to vacate the crease and the Goalkeeper initiates contact to embellish and draw a penalty.
 No goal is scored on the play.

-The Referee in their judgment must assess the appropriate penalty to the attacking Player.
+te penalty to the attacking Player.

-This is a dive and a Minor Penalty to the Goalkeeper (diving/ embellishment).
+This is a dive and a Minor Penalty to the Goalkeeper (diving/embellishment).